 Rivera comes to Extension with 25 years of experience in language translation, instruction, administration, and event planning.
 A native Spanish speaker, Rivera has a BA in Spanish Language from Florida State University and a Master of Library and Information Science from University of Illinois Urbana-Champaign.

 In 2006, she joined UIUC as the senior program coordinator in the Office for Access and Equity, while later serving as co-director of engagement, academic engagement liaison, and co-leader of anti-racism and anti-oppression efforts at Krannert Center for the Performing Arts.

 “I look forward to applying my translation skills sets, cultural insight, and lived experiences to guide and enhance the ways Illinois Extension staff engage with multilingual communities in Illinois,” Rivera says.
 “I want to build trust and deeper relationships through this role.”

 She plans to improve access to Extension’s programs in ways that honor and respect diverse cultural traditions while also meeting unique local needs.
 Part of her work will include expanding the organization’s language resources by cultivating campus and community relationships to build a network of partners that further support Extension’s mission.

 Rivera is based in the Extension marketing and communications office in Urbana-Champaign.
 She can be reached at email@example.com or (217) 244-2044.

 University of Illinois Extension educators and specialists connect every county in Illinois with university research through in-person and distance-learning programming and other educational outreach.
 They work to provide businesses, families, and agricultural producers with the practical tools and resources needed to solve problems.

-ABOUT EXTENSION: Illinois Extension leads public outreach for University of Illinois by translating research into action plans that allow Illinois families, businesses, and community leaders to solve problems, make informed decisions.
+Illinois Extension leads public outreach for University of Illinois by translating research into action plans that allow Illinois families, businesses, and community leaders to solve problems, make informed decisions.